razaborg/openair-docker/README.md

 + startup.sh script to autoconfigure the container at start-up and run the MME service
 + a config folder containing all the configuration files needed for the MME

-The openair-cn is a submodule containing the source code of the [openair-cn project](https://gitlab.eurecom.fr/oai/openair-cn)

 # Build the images